GIST-CSBL/HoTS/README.md

 We predict BR of protein in the way of object detection in image processing field.

 We refers **BR** as consecutive subsequence including ``binding pockets/sites (binding information, BI)`` interacting with ligand in protein-ligand complex.
-Procedure of generating BR from BI is summarized in [ipython notbook](SampleData/HoTS/Parsing_scPDB_for_HoTS.ipynb)
+BR generation procedure is summarized in [ipython notbook](SampleData/HoTS/Parsing_scPDB_for_HoTS.ipynb)

-By predicting `BR, performance of DTI prediction increase than previous model [DeepConv-DTI](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007129).
+By predicting BR, performance of DTI prediction increase from previous model [DeepConv-DTI](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007129).

 Moreover, as pointed in [studies](https://www.researchgate.net/publication/335085389_Improved_fragment_sampling_for_ab_initio_protein_structure_prediction_using_deep_neural_networks), inter-dependency between protein moitifs must be considered for better respresentation